nqanh/object_captioning/README.md

 ### Training

-1. We train the network on [Flickr5k](https://sites.google.com/site/objcaptioningretrieval/)
+1. We train the network on [Flickr5k](https://sites.google.com/site/objcaptioningretrieval/) dataset
 	- We need to format Flickr5k dataset as in Pascal-VOC dataset for training.
 	- For your convinience, we did it for you.
 Just download this file ([Google Drive](https://drive.google.com/file/d/1FIAvc9AsSGYEYQmvJ1zH51FhXPos8vEc/view?usp=sharing) and extract it into your `$PROJECT_PATH\data` folder.